 “Until man reaches this high station,” ‘Abdu’l-Bahá said, “the world of humanity shall not find rest, and eternal felicity shall not be attained.
 But if man lives up to these divine commandments, this world of earth shall be transformed into the world of heaven, and this material sphere shall be converted into a paradise of glory.
 It is my hope that you may become successful in this high calling so that like brilliant lamps you may cast light upon the world of humanity and quicken and stir the body of existence like unto a spirit of life.
 This is eternal glory.
 This is everlasting felicity.
 This is immortal life.
 This is heavenly attainment.
 This is being created in the image and likeness of God.”

-Back on April 11, when ‘Abdu’l-Bahá had first steamed up the Hudson, he had pointed out the two tallest buildings in the world, the 700-foot Metropolitan Life Tower on Madison Square Park and the Singer Building in lower Manhattan, as the “minarets of Western World commerce and industry.”
-But now, as the crowds on the dock faded into the distance, ‘Abdu’l-Bahá could see that J. P. Morgan’s new Woolworth Building on Broadway had superseded them, climbing fifty-seven stories to top out at 792 feet.
+Back on April 11, when ‘Abdu’l-Bahá had first steamed up the Hudson, he had called the towers of lower Manhattan “the minarets of Western World commerce and industry.”
+Now, as the crowd on the dock faded into the distance, ‘Abdu’l-Bahá could see that the new Woolworth Building, still under construction at Park Place and Broadway, had superseded them, climbing sixty stories to top out at 792 feet.
 A few minutes later the ship skirted the immigrant landing station at Ellis Island, and steamed past the green copper cladding of the massive statue that stood guard over the bay.

 Within thirty minutes the SS Celtic had traversed the upper bay, slipped the three-mile route of the Narrows, passed the breakwater at the southern tip of Long Island, and pushed out over a smooth sea, bound for Liverpool and the Old World.